kelseyhightower/kube-cert-manager/docs/plugins.md

 ENTRYPOINT ["/kube-cert-manager"]
 ```

 Ideally each plugin should be self-contained and compiled for Linux.
-For go programs that means building your binaries like this:
+For Go programs that means building your binaries like this:

 ```
 cd $PLUGINDIR/cloudflare